Hiroden Hijiyama Line

 The Hijiyama Line (比治山線, Hijiyama-sen), also called the Minami Line (皆実線, Minami-sen), is a streetcar line of Hiroshima Electric Railway (Hiroden) in Hiroshima, Japan.
 The line has been operated since 1944.

 Although the line is registered at the Ministry of Land, Infrastructure, Transport and Tourism under the rarely used name "Minani Line", Hiroden officially calls it "Hijiyama Line".

 The total distance of the line is 2.5 kilometers.
 Route 5 operates on the line.
-The line has seven stations, numbered H3 through H9.
+The line has seven stations.